-To prevent similar occurrences in our own communities, Congress passed the Emergency Planning and Community Right to Know Act (EPCRA), also known as the Superfund Amendments and Reauthorization Act (SARA Title III), in 1986.
+In an attempt to prevent similar occurrences in American communities, Congress passed the Emergency Planning and Community Right-to-Know Act (EPCRA), also known as Title III of the Superfund Amendments and Reauthorization Act (SARA), in 1986.

-EPCRA helps to increase public knowledge and access to information on chemicals at individual facilities, their uses, and releases into the environment.
-LEPCs are volunteer organizations that consist of emergency responders, industry, government, education, media, and community groups.
-Their main functions are to provide for joint emergency planning, training, and public outreach.
+EPCRA helps to increase public knowledge and access to information regarding hazardous substances and extremely hazardous substances (EHS) that are stored, manufactured, or used in facilities.
+LEPCs are volunteer organizations that represent emergency responders, industry, government, education, health services, media, and community groups.
+The main function of the LEPC is to provide joint emergency planning for EHS facilities, training, and public right-to-know outreach.
 As a result, communities, working with industry, are better able to protect public health and the environment.

 State 24-hour warning point for HAZMAT Spill Notification